 Natural: A natural liquid foundation, also often called semi-matte, demi-matte, or satin, isn’t completely shine-free but doesn’t offer the same glow as dewy foundations.
 It has a skin-like finish, so it works well for all skin types.

 Getting the right shade for your liquid foundation is often the most difficult step.
 The first part of the process is determining your skin tone.
-Most foundations are categorized into fair, light, medium, tan, deep, and dark shades.
+Most foundation formulas are categorized into fair, light, medium, tan, deep, and dark shades.
 You then have to determine your skin’s undertone to get a perfect match.

 Warm: You have a warm undertone if your skin has mostly golden or yellow tones.
 Turn over your wrist and look at the veins.
 If they appear green, you have warm skin.